kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

     overwritten, because it cannot express Workload ownership, creation order, or revision-specific group names.

+The LWS CRD schema enforces structural constraints owned by LWS, including positive minima, topology and claim list limits, and required names.
+The LWS validating webhook enforces unions, immutability, active-level shape, and the cross-field rules above.
+It does not depend on declarative validation markers from an imported alpha package.

+After LWS validation, explicit conversion functions map the owned structs to Kubernetes 1.37 `WorkloadItem`, `PodGroupData`, or `CompositePodGroupData`.
-LWS is an out-of-tree controller, so its CRD API server does not automatically run the Go declarative validators generated for the embedded `v1alpha3` building blocks.
-LWS therefore leaves `workloadbuilder.BuildOptions.DisableDeclarativeValidation` set to `false` and calls `Builder.Validate(ctx, ValidationInput)` on create and update.
-For a composite-level field lowered in Phase 1, LWS first validates a temporary `WorkloadItem` with `CompositePodGroupData`, then validates and builds the lowered leaf item.
-The builder's policy and disruption-mode allow-lists are an additional deny-by-default compatibility boundary; they do not replace LWS-specific validation.
+The conversion is field-by-field, not an unsafe cast or JSON round trip.
+LWS then leaves `workloadbuilder.BuildOptions.DisableDeclarativeValidation` set to `false` and calls `Builder.Validate(ctx, ValidationInput)` on create and update.
+For a composite-level field lowered in a flat shape, LWS first converts and validates a temporary `WorkloadItem` with `CompositePodGroupData`, then converts, validates, and builds the lowered leaf item.
+Builder validation and the policy/disruption allow-lists are a second deny-by-default compatibility boundary; they do not replace LWS API validation.

 `SubGroupPolicy` does not add a fourth scheduling level in this KEP.
 Worker subgroups remain members of the replica PodGroup in replica mode or of the